 a.
 GCSE passes at Grade C or above in English and Mathematics (or equivalent qualification).
 (Please note Essential Skills Level 2 qualifications are not regarded as equivalent for entry to this professional course).

 b.
-At least a 2:2 Honours (or above) degree directly related to PGCE Physical Education.
-Alternatively, applicants may possess a Master's degree that is linked to PGCE Physical Education.
+At least a 2:2 Honours (or above) degree directly related to History.
+Alternatively, applicants may possess a Master's degree that is linked to the specialist PGCE subject on offer.
 In the case of a combined Honours degree, at least 50% of the degree shall be in the specialist subject.

 c.
 Two acceptable references must be supplied - one academic, one character.

 e.
 Applicants will be scrutinised by Access NI procedures to ensure that they do not have a criminal record and must also satisfy the University and the Department of Education regulations that nothing would legally prohibit them from working with children.

 f.
 Evidence of good quality presentation and basic literacy skills are required throughout the application process.
 The application form will be examined for spelling, punctuation and grammar skills.
 Applicants will also be expected to complete a set piece of formal writing as part of the selection process.

 g.
 Applicants should comply with the DE Circular requirements as outlined in the hyperlink below;

 H. Demonstrate evidence of knowledge and interest in working with young people of postprimary age.

 In order to facilitate a manageable shortlist, the following criteria will be applied: At least 2 weeks experience in working with young people of post-primary age gained within the past two years.
 This must be evidenced in the application form and candidates meeting these criteria will be interviewed to ascertain their suitability for the course.
 An offer of a place will be conditional upon satisfying the Selection Committee on all of the above criteria.

 English Language Requirements